XMPro/Blueprints-Accelerators-Patterns/Accelerators/Alternative Energy - Renewable View/README.md

 ## 3. Import the Recommendation

-    * Import the including form if it doesn't already exist
+    * Import the included form if it doesn't already exist

 <details>
   <summary markdown="span">Expand to view screenshot</summary>